-Instructions to help you get your RGBW 24V Dimmer DMX installed and configured.
+Instructions to get your RGBW 24V Dimmer DMX installed and configured.

-The RGBW Dimmer DMX is a direct replacement for the PWM Dimmer.
-It is designed to be placed in the central location with all the other Loxone equipment as the dimmer is designed to fit on DIN rails.
+The RGBW Dimmer DMX is designed to be placed in the central location with all the other Loxone equipment as the dimmer is designed to fit on DIN rails.
 This dimmer has 4 channels so RGBW LED tape can now be easily dimmed.
 This page will show you how to wire up the dimmer and also how to add it in to Loxone Config.

 - Power requirements: 24VDC